evanmays/cherrycore/README.md

 ```
 This requires two matmul programs uploaded to Cherry device.
 One is for input tensors of shape `(10,100)` and `(100,200)` the other is for input tensors of shape `(100,200)` and `(200,10)`.
 Of course, both programs that were uploaded had the same high level source code written in python.

-If the community sees a lot of people multipliying groups of 3 matrices, maybe someone will write a high level python program to multiply 3 matrices instead of 2.
-Then this code would only need to compile and be uploaded to the cherry once.
-This should be easy since writing code for Cherry is easy if you have a good algorithm.
-The new kernel saves cache bandwidth and may save memory bandwidth.

-These programs can be open sourced and shared in a community kernel repo.
+A reference compiler and standard library of cherry programs will be open source.
+It should have respectable performance.
+If the community wants more performance, someone can write new programs and new compiler since the assembly language and device drivers are all open source.

 There's todo's sprawled around the `experiments/compiler` folder.
 Some larger projects

 Migrating to c/c++ compiler/assembler.
 * Rewrite the sympy library in c or c++.
 Just need the parts that we use.
 * Rewrite the bit packing library in c or c++.
 Just need the parts that we use.
 * Need to think about how we can have an interface as nice as `cherry_range` in c/c++.
-Maybe need custom intepreter so programs can still be written in a pseudo-python
+Maybe need custom intepreter so programs can still be written in a pseudo-python.
+Maybe just don't move the cherry program frontend to c++, leave it as python.

 Usability improvements
 * Notify user when they try to access a register outside of a `cherry_range` loop
+* Notify user that appears to not be respecting cherry_range loop iteration independence property.
 * Write a script that auto finds the best spot for a `cherry_range` to go.
 This can assist noobs
 * Write good error messages for all the `cisa_*` functions
 * Document all the things